Pool Rules

 WADING POOL

-1. The wading pool is for pre-school children only.
+1. The wading pool is only for children aged 6 years and under.
 Children who are swimmers must stay out of the wading pool unless with a child needing assistance.

 2. Children at the wading pool must be supervised by an authorized adult.
 Lifeguards do not supervise the wading pool.

-3. Swim Diapers.
-Children that are not toilet trained are required to wear a swim diaper the entire time they are using pool facilities.
+3. Children that are not toilet trained are required to wear rubber swim pants (such as Happy Nappy brand) not just a swim diaper the entire time they are using pool facilities, as required by the Health Department.